alexanderhowada/oppai_challenge/README.md

 I believe that exploratory data analysis should be performed with a clear (business) objective.

+It is also important to notice that good implementations of data quality and unittests should cover a great portion of an exploratory data analysis.

 ## Part 2

 ### Porque você modelou dessa forma?